Before we learn Kubernetes, let's learn:

 Today's internet user never accept downtime.
 Therefore developers have to find a method to perform maintenance and update without interrupting their services.

 Therefore container, which is isolated environments.
 It includes everything needed for application to run.
 It makes it easy for a developer to edit and deploying apps.
 Moreover, containerization has become a preferred method for packaging, deploying, and update web apps.

-Kubernetes is a container management system developed in the Google platform.
-It helps you to manage a containerized application in various types of Physical, virtual, and cloud environments.
+KUBERNETES is a container management system developed in the Google platform.
+The purpose of kubernetes is to manage a containerized application in various types of Physical, virtual, and cloud environments.
 Google Kubernetes is a highly flexible container tool to deliver even complex applications, consistently.
 Applications run on clusters of hundreds to thousands of individual servers.

 Google Kubernetes is highly flexible container tool to deliver even complex applications, consistently.
 Applications 'run on clusters of hundreds to thousands of individual servers."

 In this beginners Kubernetes tutorial, you will learn: